-- (1) Contact the Utility for a price quote. - (G) Septage Fees.
+(1) Contact the Utility for a price quote.

+(G) Septage Fees.
 Each time the septage hauler enters the septage disposal site at the Southside Water Reclamation Plant, the permittee will be assessed a charge based on the type of permitted wasted and based on 85% of the permitted septage hauler tank capacity no matter the amount discharged.
-The amount of the Septic Tank and Chemical Toilet charge shall be adjusted annually by building cost or construction cost indices (BCI or CCI) as published by the Engineering News Record (ENR), or as directed by the Water Authority Board. - (1) Septic Tank Charge.
-The septic tank charge is \$.02739 per gallon. - (2) Chemical Toilet Charge.
-The chemical toilet charge is \$.05732 per gallon. - (3) Septage Hauler Registration Charge.
+The amount of the Septic Tank and Chemical Toilet charge shall be adjusted annually by building cost or construction cost indices (BCI or CCI) as published by the Engineering News Record (ENR).

+(1) Septic Tank Charge.
+The septic tank charge is \$.02609 per gallon.

+(2) Chemical Toilet Charge.
+The chemical toilet charge is \$.05459 per gallon.

+(3) Septage Hauler Registration Charge.
 A septage hauler registration charge of \$25 per vehicle shall be assessed to all septage haulers submitting a septage hauler application.